orus-io/elm-orus-ui/README.md

 ===========

-E lm Orus UI is a UI toolkit for elm, modeled after the [Material Design system](https://m3.material.io/).
+Elm Orus UI is a UI toolkit for elm, modeled after the [Material Design system](https://m3.material.io/).

+It renders to
+[Elm-UI](https://package.elm-lang.org/packages/mdgriffith/elm-ui/latest/) views
-It initially renders to [Elm-UI](https://package.elm-lang.org/packages/mdgriffith/elm-ui/latest/) views but could be extended to generate HTML ones.
+but could probably be extended to generate HTML ones.

+Examples of all the widgets can be found in the [Showcase](https://elm.orus.io/elm-orus-ui/showcase).
+This showcase is based on Elm Orus UI Explorer, and can be personalised and extended to browse your own components.